How Do We Build Something Better, Together? Ece Temelkuran

 Award-winning political commentator Temelkuran puts forward a compelling new narrative for our current moment, not for some idealised future but for right now, and asks us to make a choice.
 To choose determination over hope; to embrace fear rather the cold comfort of ignorance; to save our energy for an unwavering attention on those in power and the destructive systems they uphold, rather than wasting time spewing out anger and outrage online.
 Above all, to choose to have faith in the other human beings we share this planet with.

 In 2019 Ece Temelkuran was appointed writer in residence for the Festival of the Future City.
 You can read Sian Norris’ interview with her following the appointment in our Read section.
 The page also includes links to recordings of events in which Temelkuran has appeared.

 Ece Temelkuran’s Together: 10 Choices for a Better Now is published by Fourth Estate.
 Buy a copy from Waterstones our bookselling partners.

 Ece Temelkuran is an award-winning Turkish novelist and political commentator, whose journalism has appeared in the Guardian, New York Times, New Statesman, Frankfurter Allgemeine and Der Spiegel.
 She has been twice recognised as Turkey’s most-read political columnist, and twice rated as one of the ten most influential people in social media.
-She is the author of How to Lose a Country: The Seven Steps from Democracy to Dictatorship.
+She is the author of How to Lose a Country: The Seven Steps from Democracy to Dictatorship and her new book Together: 10 Choices for a Better Now.
 Follow her on Twitter @ETemelkuran